MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/product-readiness.md

 ## Create and manage product readiness policies

 Use product readiness policies to manage the readiness checks that apply to a product.
-Because a readiness policy is assigned to the engineering category, all the checks in the readiness policy apply to all the engineering products that are based on the engineering category.
-For more information, see [Engineering versions and engineering product categories](engineering-versions-product-category.md).

 Each readiness policy contains a set of readiness checks.
-When a readiness policy is assigned to an engineering product category, all the products that are created from that engineering product category will have the readiness checks that are indicated in the readiness policy.
+When a readiness policy is assigned to an engineering product category or shared product, all the products that are related to that category or shared product will have the readiness checks that are indicated in the readiness policy.

 To work with product readiness policies, go to **Engineering change management \> Setup \> Product readiness policies**.
 Then follow one of these steps.